The Magic of Mandalas Workshops and On-Going Classes

 Create a unique, very personal, and meaningful wall hanging, pages for a book, or focal piece for another project in a circular arrangement.
 Represent your family circle, your circle of friends, a memorial or tribute to a loved one, or a statement of your personal beliefs, dreams and visions.

-Your unique creation may be realistic, symbolic, abstract, or a combination using your favorite fabrics and ornamentation or art materials.
-Fabric * or Mixed-Media*
+Your unique creation may be realistic, symbolic, abstract, or a combination using your favorite art materials or fabrics and ornamentation.
+Mixed-Media* or Fabric *

 Mandalas: Expressions of Transition and Transformation™